-In April 2014, we entered into a term loan agreement under which we may borrow up to \$45.0 million, or up to an aggregate of approximately \$51.0 million if we elect to exercise in full an option to defer payment of a portion of the interest that would accrue on the borrowing under the term loan agreement.
-Upon initial closing, we borrowed \$20.0 million, the proceeds of which were primarily used to repay the outstanding balance under a previous credit facility plus a related \$1.0 million end of term payment, a \$0.3 million make-whole premium, and interest accrued.
-We incurred and recorded a total charge to interest expense of \$1.4 million related to the repayment of our previous credit facility including a loss on extinguishment of debt of \$0.6 million in the second quarter of 2014.
+In April 2014, we entered into a term loan agreement under which we may borrow up to \$45.0 million, including an option to defer payment of a portion of the interest that would accrue on the borrowing under the term loan agreement.
+Upon initial closing, we borrowed \$20.0 million and in October 2014, we borrowed an additional \$10.0 million under the term loan agreement.

+In October 2015, we amended our term loan agreement to, among other provisions, increase the maximum borrowing capacity to \$60 million (excluding accrued interest), reduce the applicable interest rate from 12.5% to 12.0%, extend the interest-only period through March 2021, and extend the final maturity to March 2022.
+Under the amended agreement, borrowings accrue interest at 12.0% annually, payable quarterly, of which 3.0% can be deferred during the first six years of the term at our option and paid together with the principal at maturity.
+We have elected to exercise the option to defer a portion of the interest and we have recorded \$2.1 million of deferred interest through June 30, 2016.
+In December 2015, we borrowed an additional \$10 million under the terms of the amended agreement and in June 2016, we borrowed an additional \$5 million.
+At our option, we may borrow up to an additional \$15 million through December 31, 2016.
+Total borrowings under the amended term loan agreement were \$47.1 million as of June 30, 2016.

-In October 2014, we borrowed an additional \$10.0 million under the term loan agreement.
-In April 2015, we were granted an extension of six months, to November 2015, under the term loan agreement, to borrow the additional \$15.0 million available under the agreement.
-All borrowings under the term loan agreement accrue interest at 12.5% annually, payable quarterly, of which 3.5% can be deferred during the first four years of the term at our option and paid together with the principal.
-During 2014, we exercised our option to defer payment of the 3.5% accrued interest and are required to pay only interest for the first five years of the term.
-Principal payments are due in four equal installments during the sixth year of the term.
-We have the option to prepay the term loans, in whole or in part, at any time subject to payment of a redemption fee of up to 4%, which declines over the term.
-The term loan agreement contains customary conditions to borrowings, events of default and negative covenants, including covenants that could limit our ability to, among other things, incur additional indebtedness, liens or other encumbrances, make dividends or other distributions; buy, sell or transfer assets; engage in any new line of business; and enter into certain transactions with affiliates.
-The term loan agreement also includes liquidity and revenue-based financial covenants.
-We must satisfy certain minimum annual revenue requirements, specifically \$55.0 million for 2015 with annual increases of \$15.0 million for each fiscal year thereafter.
+Under the amended term loan agreement, we may pay interest-only for the first seven years of the term and principal payments are due in four equal installments during the eighth year of the term.
+We have the option to prepay the term loan, in whole or part, at any time subject to payment of a redemption fee of up to 4%, which declines 1% annually, with no redemption fee payable if prepayment occurs after the fourth year of the loan.
+In addition, a facility fee equal to 2.0% of the amount borrowed plus any deferred interest is payable at the end of the term or when the loan is repaid in full.
+A long-term liability of \$1.1 million is being accreted using the effective interest method for the facility fee over the term of the loan agreement.
+Obligations under the term loan agreement are collateralized by substantially all of our assets.

+The term loan agreement contains customary conditions to borrowings, events of default and negative covenants, including covenants that could limit our ability to, among other things, incur additional indebtedness, liens or other encumbrances, make dividends or other distributions; buy, sell or transfer assets; engage in any new line of business;

+and enter into certain transactions with affiliates.
+The term loan agreement also includes a \$2.0 million minimum liquidity covenant and minimum revenue-based financial requirements, specifically \$70.0 million for 2016 with annual increases of \$15 million for each subsequent fiscal year thereafter.
 If our actual revenues are below the minimum annual revenue requirement for any given year, we may avoid a related default by generating proceeds from an equity or subordinated debt issuance equal to the shortfall between our actual revenues and the minimum revenue requirement.
-We were in compliance with our covenants as of March 31, 2015.
-Our obligations under the term loan agreement are collateralized by substantially all of our assets.
+We were in compliance with our covenants as of June 30, 2016.